ninux1/docs/tinyurl.md

 Extended Requirements
 * Analytics : How many times the redirection happend.
-* This service should also expose rest endpoint, to be usable to
+* This service should also expose rest endpoint, to be usable by other services.